SvshSingh/personalized-wardrobe/README.md

 </div>
 <br>

-- The project employed **React.js, JavaScript, CSS, and SASS** for front-end development.
+- The project used **React.js, JavaScript, CSS, SASS** for the front-end development.
-- **IndexedDB** was used for client-side data persistence, storing images and outfit combinations.
+- For data persistence, we used **IndexDB** to store images and outfit combinations in the client side.
-- The server and RESTful API were created using **Node.js and Express.js**.
+- The server and RESTful api was designed with **Node.js with Express.js**.
-- The key feature, outfit suggestion, was powered by the **OpenAI API's GPT-4 vision model**.
+- The main feature of outfit suggestion was powered by openAI API, GPT-4 vision model.

 ---

 <h2><strong>Key Features</h2></strong>

-- Easy outfit creation with drag-and-drop functionality.
+- Easy upload of images and virtual closet creation.
-- Customizable recommendations through style selection.
+- Style selection to customize recommendations.
 - Expert fashion guidance provided by an AI-powered advisor.
 - Intuitive design ensures a seamless user experience.

 <br>